Council adopted the Sunshine Coast integrated transport strategy at its Ordinary Meeting on Thursday 6 December 2018.

-The Integrated Transport Strategy outlines the policy direction for transport in the region and replaces the Sustainable Transport Strategy.
+The Iintegrated transport strategy outlines the policy direction for transport in the region and replaces the sustainable transport strategy.
 It responds to the challenges and opportunities facing our region and outlines our vision to address the Sunshine Coast’s transport needs.

 The strategy focuses on achieving a connected, smart, integrated, safe and efficient transport system that services and supports a rapidly growing Sunshine Coast.